 Note: you may have to repay Did you make use of the NOW scheme, and was your turnover higher than estimated, or have your wage costs gone down?
 You may have to repay (part of) the received money.

 Do you have less work for your employees?
 You can use the exchange programme NLWerktDoor!
 (The Netherlands keeps on working) to lend employees to businesses that are looking for staff.
 Logistics or care companies, for example.

 The platform acts as matchmaker for unemployed persons and businesses with job vacancies.
 You can also lend employees to companies that can use extra hands.

 Not renewing your employee’s contract

 You may not want to, or be able to, renew an employee’s contract.
 For instance, because it is a fixed-term contract, or your employee has been off sick for a long time.
-You don’t have to renew a fixed-term contract, no matter if the employee in question is off sick or not.
+You do not have to renew a fixed-term contract, regardless of whether the employee in question is off sick or not.
 A fixed-term contract ends on the date stated in the contract.
 If the contract is a permanent one, it depends on the circumstances and duration of the contract whether or not you can dismiss your employee.
 Is your employee ill?
 Check carefully whether or not you are allowed to dismiss them.